cubee-cb/linux-vr-compat/ARCH.md

-Testing VR games with WiVRn and WlxOverlay-S on, lo and behold, Arch Linux!
+Testing VR games with WiVRn and WlxOverlay-S on Arch Linux.
 And guess what?
 My GPU doesn't crash here!

 ### Shortcuts
 - [Setup](#setup)